NeuroJSON/jdata/JData_specification.md

-In addition, if a transformation to the data does not alter the (full or compact) indexing vector to all leaflets in a JData document, it is referred to as an `isometric transform`, and is permitted.
+In addition, if a transformation to the data does not alter the (full or compact) indexing vector to all leaflets in a JData document, it is referred to as an **"isometric transform"**, and is permitted.
 An example of an isometric transform is the conversion from a structure to an array as shown in the below example:
 ```
    {